Table of Contents

 - In the Book of the Death, his depictions show him as a crocodile.

 - Some portrayals show him with a snake around his neck or with the head of a snake.

 Probably the most popular depiction of Geb is together with Nut.
-There are several artworks in which Geb appears lying under Nut, with the two creating the spherical shape of the world.
-It is a famous depiction of the two deities in Ancient Egypt.
+There are several pieces of artwork in which Geb appears lying under Nut, with the two creating the vaulted shape of the world.
+It is a famous depiction of the two deities in ancient Egypt.

 Geb’s symbols are barley, which points to his association with agriculture and the earth, the goose, which is the hieroglyph of his name, the bull and serpent.

 - Why were Geb and Nut separated?
-Geb and Nut were born in a tight embrace and had to be separated by their father, Shu (air).
+Geb and Nut were born in a tight embrace and had to be separated by their father, Shu (the air).